 I originally laid down vocals on both the demo and album versions of the tune, but I just wasn't happy with the results.
 As the vocal tracking came to a close it was evident that I'd either need to revisit it or...
 The possibility of Bobby coming in to lend a hand - or pipes.
 Bobby previously made a guest spot on Pale Divine's Thunder Perfect Mind, on the tracks "20 Buck Spin" (a Penta-cover) and "Dark Knight".
 So, it goes without saying that both drummer Darin McCloskey and engineer Chris Kozlowski were friends of Bobby's already.
+The latest version of Pentagram (with the 3 instrumentalists from Maryland doom kingpins Internal Void) was finishing up tracks for the Show 'Em How album, also with Chris Kozlowski at the helm.
+Kelly Carmichael (guitar) and J.D.
+Wiliams (vocals) from Internal Void paid a visit to us while we were recording overdubs.
 At Chris' recommendation I left my lyrics sheet and a note to Bobby with my cell phone number.
 I didn't expect he'd want to sing it due to the too close-to-home theme.
 On the contrary, Bobby rang me up and raved about how authentically Lizzy-like the tune was and that he'd be very happy to vocalize a tribute to our and his big hero, Philo.
 Bobby rang me several times, even during the wee hours of the morning.
 He left me messages to show me how he wanted to sing parts.
 We had some good phone chatter.
 In the end, we were thrilled with Bobby's rendering.
 Bobby went off the rails again around the time we released the S/T Falcon CD.
 I called him and he nodded off on the phone.
+A while later he screwed over the Internal Void guys by collapsing on stage at their first (and only) gig before a note was even played.
 Hopefully he's doing better now than he was back in '04.
 To this day I’ve never met Bobby, but we had some good long talks on the phone, and I hope to see him live with Pentagram someday.

 The title of this one is a play on Thomas Pynchon's 1965 novel The Crying of Lot 49.
 Thematically it's slightly similar to "Castle Peak".
 "Lot 246" also has something in common with Grand Funk Railroad's "Save the Land".
 It's about conserving land, lashing out against greedy commercial/corporate property developers.
 Getting back to nature.
 That sort of thing...
 Both Greg Lindstrom and I are big fans of Cream, and the chord progression in the chorus of "Lot 246" brings to mind "Tales of Brave Ulysses".
 Chronologically, this one was the second track I wrote for Falcon - also the second I demoed with a drum machine in autumn 2002.